 - TELL a teacher or another adult in school;

 - TELL your family;

-- o TAKE a friend with you if you are scared to tell someone by yourself;
+- TAKE a friend with you if you are scared to tell someone by yourself;

 - KEEP telling people until someone listens;

-- o DON'T blame yourself for what has happened
+- DON'T blame yourself for what has happened

 - DON'T copy the bullying behaviour

 - DON'T be frightened to tell a teacher or another adult in school, remember, they are here to help you.

-- The problem will only be solved if you TELL, TELL!
+- The problem will only be solved if you TELL, TELL, TELL!

 - KEEP CALM and STAY STRONG

-5 How the school responds to specific allegations of bullying
+6. How the school responds to specific allegations of bullying

-- Children will know who to talk to in the first instance.
+- A) Children will know who to talk to in the first instance.
 This will usually be their class teacher, but it could also be:

 - Another child known to them;

-- A teaching assistant, or Behaviour Support Manager;
+- A teaching assistant;

-- A lunchtime supervisor;
+- → A lunchtime supervisor;

-- Any adult employed at Grove
+- + Any adult employed at Grove